Call us today! Our Peachtree City DUI lawyers are available 24/7 to discuss your case at 404.816.8777. We offer a free consultation.

 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
 If you have been arrested by a Peachtree City DUI officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the administrative license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.

 - If your license is suspended for refusing the State’s chemical test from losing a hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.
+Properly coordinating and handling the Peachtree City DUI criminal charges and the license suspension action can improve your chances of being able to drive.

 - Other charges in addition to your Peachtree City DUI charge may be more serious and carry more punishment than the DUI charge itself.